-The NZDF has a high level of trust and confidence with the majority of the NZ public and many international groups of importance to New Zealand.
-Surveys conducted by Colmar Brunton of NZ public sector confidence and perceptions of the NZDF indicate that the NZ public perception is consistently high relative to many counterpart organisations.
-Trust and confidence is hard won but easily lost.
-As such, while the NZDF can leverage trust and confidence to support its public affairs effort, the NZDF must also continuously strive to maintain that trust and confidence.
+The NZDF has a strong reputation with the NZ public and many international groups of importance to New Zealand.
+Surveys indicate that the NZ public perception is consistently high relative to many counterpart organisations.
+A strong reputation is hard won but easily lost.
+As such, while NZDF can leverage a strong reputation to support its public affairs effort, NZDF must also continuously strive to maintain and enhance its reputation.